mandar-damle/HDM-documentation/pages/01.HDM Documentation/02.release-notes/default.md

 title: 'HDM 2.1.3 Release Notes'
 ---

-The HDM 2.1.3 release has been qualified for production use for the _Cold Migration Use case_ in the Ultra Lite-Standalone and Ultra Lite-Cluster configurations.
+The HDM 2.1.3 release has been qualified for production use for the _Cold Migration Use case_ in the Ultra Lite-Standalone and Ultra Lite-Cluster configurations for migration to VMware Cloud Director.
+For migrations to VMware Cloud Services or VMware Cloud Foundation HDM 2.1.3 release has been qualified for production use for the _Cold Migration, TBC and Warm Migration Use case_ in the Lite-Standalone,  Lite-Cluster, Standard-Standalone and Standard-Cluster configurations.

 What is new in HDM 2.1.3 Release?

 *   Provides support for Cold Migration to VMware Cloud Director
 *   Highly efficient, proprietary, data transport for cold migration

 Recoverable failure conditions

 *   Component failures are detected and repaired within 5 minutes
     *   Heartbeat will indicate the failed components and unavailability of the system